OP-TEE/optee_os/documentation/porting_guidelines.md

 do that in the future when get hold of a device where we can use the crypto block.

+By default OP-TEE is configured with a software PRNG.
+The entropy is added to software PRNG at various places, but unfortunately it is still quite easy to predict the data added as entropy.
+As a consequence, unless the RNG is based on hardware the generated random will be quite weak.

 ## 7. Power Management / PSCI
 In section 2 when we talked about the file `main.c`, we added a couple of handlers related to power management, we are talking about the following lines: